microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/listitem.md

 # ListItem resource

 This resource represents an item in a SharePoint **[list][]**.
-Columns in the list are available through the `columnSet` dictionary.
+Column values in the list are available through the `fieldValueSet` dictionary.

 ## Tasks on a listItem